-In the event this Agreement is terminated, any and all Contractor listings and Buyer Agency Agreements obtained through efforts of Contractor during the term of this Agreement shall be transferred to Contractor’s new Broker, provided:
+In the event this Agreement is terminated, any and all Contractor listings and Buyer Agency Agreements obtained through efforts of Contractor during the term of this Agreement shall be cancelled and renewed with Contractor’s new Broker, provided:

-- The client agrees to such transfer by signing the Listing Release documentation required by Broker;
+- The client agrees to such transfer; and

-- All sums due the Broker by the Contractor have been paid in full; and
+- All sums due the Broker by the Contractor have been paid in full.

 - Contractor agrees to continue to fully cooperate with Broker as necessary to resolve any transaction, claims, or disputes which are pending at the time of, or which arise after, the termination of this Agreement.
 In such an event, Broker will charge to Contractor a reasonable fee for all Broker and staff time and costs for services provided on Contractor’s behalf.